Fast read

 What raw materials are in solar panels?

 Solar PV technology requires substantial raw materials such as silicon, aluminium, and glass.
-The question then arises.
-If solar increases in popularity and more people worldwide adopt a solar system, will there be enough of these raw materials to keep up with the increasing demand?
+The question then arises – if solar panel systems increase in popularity and more people worldwide adopt a solar system, will there be enough of these raw materials to keep up with the increasing demand?

 In short, the answer is yes, but there are also challenges.